gdepeute/dae.notes/estaff.notes.md

 - Sitecore - Michelle
   - 5 seats @ $30k/year
   - Don't have cash until July, Michelle was trying to get PO
+  - Was trying to give them a month free (June), to get PO now, billing to occur in July
+    - Something Keith offered them
+  - Plan was contract in June, PO in July, ...
+  - Michelle is under the impression they won't issue until July

 # Bob/Johnny Discussion 5/25/23